approov/quickstart-python-flask-token-check/servers/hello/src/approov-protected-server/token-binding-check/README.md

 {}
 ```

-The reason you got a `401` is because no Approoov token isn't provided in the headers of the request.
+The reason you got a `401` is because no Approoov token is provided in the headers of the request.

 Finally, you can test that the Approov integration example works as expected with this [Postman collection](/TESTING.md#testing-with-postman) or with some cURL requests [examples](/TESTING.md#testing-with-curl).